Skip to main content

 Publication Rights

-Materials may be used for non-profit and educational purposes, please credit the University Archives, Stewart Library, Weber State University.
-Reproduction for publication, exhibition, web display or commercial use is only permissible with the consent of the University Archives, Stewart Library, Weber State University. archives@weber.edu.
+Materials may be used for non-profit and educational purposes.
+Please credit the University Archives, Stewart Library, Weber State University.
+Reproduction for publication, exhibition, web display or commercial use is only permissible with the consent of the University Archives, Stewart Library, Weber State University.
+SCUA@weber.edu.

 Author